When Can My Baby Drink Water?

 Can I give my baby water to help with hydration?

 Breastfed babies do not require additional water because breastmilk is 80% water, meeting their hydration needs.
 Likewise, no extra water is needed for formula-fed babies since formula is chemically designed to maintain their hydration needs.
 In addition to breast milk/formula, I like to offer babies (six months or older) first foods naturally high in hydration.
-Some of my favorites are overripe watermelon, cantaloupe, peaches, and strawberry spears (or purees).
+Some of my favorites are overripe watermelon, cantaloupe, peaches, and strawberry spears (or purees in an open cup).

 Should I stop breastfeeding and replace breast milk with water when I start baby-led weaning?

 Although the name is similar (and it can be confusing), weaning your baby from a breast or bottle is different from baby-led weaning (BLW).
 BLW is a feeding method for introducing your baby to solid food, and it starts around 6 months of age.
 Weaning from a breast occurs when you (and your baby) choose to make that transition.
 The preferred liquid the American Academy of Pediatrics (“AAP”) recommends for the first 6 months of life is breast milk (or formula), not water.
-After 6 months, the AAP continues to recommend breast milk/formula as well as solid foods for baby’s nutritional and hydration needs.
-This recommendation holds until the baby is 12 months old.
+After 6 months, the AAP continues to recommend breast milk and formula as well as solid foods for both baby’s nutritional and hydration needs.
+In addition, they state that parents can choose to offer 4-8 oz of water a day for ages 6-12 months.
+Please keep in mind that drinking water this early is not a swallowing or drinking milestone.
+It is an additional liquid caregivers can consider offering to their baby.
+As an infant swallowing therapist, I prefer to wait to offer water to the baby until 9 months of age.
+(Keep reading to learn why.)

 Can water affect my baby’s hunger and fullness cues?